Joe Craddock: Coaching career

 Prior to his collegiate coaching career, Craddock was a high school offensive coordinator at Briarwood Christian School in Birmingham, Alabama.
 During his tenure at Briarwood Christian, the school compiled a 25–4 record and finished as the state runner-up in 2010.
 After the 2011 season, he was hired as an offensive player development coach by Dabo Swinney at Clemson University.
 Upon the conclusion of the 2012 football season, he was given on-field graduate assistant duties working with the quarterbacks, a role he held until December 2014.
-During these three seasons, he grew extremely close with Chad Morris.

-In December 2014, Morris accepted the head coaching position at Southern Methodist University.
-Immediately after he was hired, Morris named Craddock as his offensive coordinator and quarterbacks coach.
+In December 2014, Chad Morris named Craddock as his offensive coordinator and quarterbacks coach.
 At the time of the hiring, Craddock was 29 years old and the youngest offensive coordinator in college football.

 In December 2017, Craddock was brought on with Morris to be the new offensive coordinator at the University of Arkansas.
 Craddock was a Broyles Award nominee in 2017.
 Craddock was the youngest offensive coordinator in the Southeastern Conference (SEC).

 In January 2020, Craddock was announced as the tight ends coach for UAB.
 In December 2021, Craddock was named offensive coordinator for Troy.

+Craddock began serving as offensive coordinator for Tulane in 2024.